Coakley Fading Fast

 Music Flashback

 When I was still too young to legally hold a job I worked "under the table" at Nora's Variety on Boston Road in Pine Point, sorting the newspapers before school at 5:30 in the morning and tieing up the returns.
-I remember being hypnotized when I saw David Cassidy posing nude on the cover of Rolling Stone.
+I remember being almost hypnotized when I saw David Cassidy posing nude on the cover of Rolling Stone.
 It made me wonder why none of the pictures of pretty girls on the covers of the other magazines had the same effect on me.

 5 comments: